The Queenstown Hill Time Walk is a demanding walk uphill, ending with fantastic views of Lake Wakatipu, the Remarkables, and other mountains.

 Time flies, eternity awaits.

-If you do this Queenstown walk in winter, there may be snow on Queenstown Hill, which you will have to negotiate.
-So if you go in winter, make sure you are wearing shoes that have a good winter grip, or carry a pair of snowshoes along with you.
+So if you go in winter, make sure you are wearing shoes that have a good winter grip or carry a pair of snowshoes along with you.
 Walking up a steep hill that has snow on it is quite easy.
 Coming down is the hard part.

 Once you have enjoyed the views, return the same way you came or return via the trail you did not choose to walk up.